csswizardry/csswizardry.github.com/_posts/2012-11-20-code-smells-in-css.md

     .button {}
     .header {}

-Now I know I can apply `.nav` to an `ol`, I can apply `.button` to an `input`, and—when the site gets ported over to HTML5—I can quickly swap out my header `div` for a `header` element without worrying about invalidating any styles.
+Now I know I can apply `.nav` to an `ol`, I can apply `.button` to an `input`, and — when the site gets ported over to HTML5 — I can quickly swap out my header `div` for a `header` element without worrying about invalidating any styles.

 With regards performance, this is only a very slight issue, however it is an issue nonetheless.
 Why make a browser look for a class `.button` on an `a` when you could just ask it to look for `.button` and be done?
 By qualifying selectors you are increasing a browser’s workload.